YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: Time reported by the system clock is outside the acceptable range.
 Please check and correct the system clock.

-Action: YottaDB requires the system time be set between January 1, 1970 00:00:00 UTC (the UNIX epoch) and September 27, 33658 01:46:40 UTC
+Action: YottaDB requires that the system time be set to be between January 1, 1970 00:00:00 UTC (the UNIX epoch) and September 27, 33658 01:46:40 UTC

 ------------------
 WIDTHTOOSMALL